 - The control is not enough for advanced players

 3- Tweener (Intermediate) Rackets:

 There is a lot of confusion about this point.
 Instead of leaving, stay with us, and I will provide you with all the information you need about teen rackets.
-A tweener racket is also called and intermediate racket.
-The rackets were placed between the power racket and the arm friendly rackets.
+A tweener racket is also called an intermediate racket.
+The rackets were placed between the power racket and the arm-friendly rackets.

 These rackets provide excellent performance thanks to the versatile frame.
 A teenager racket is ideal for players of all levels, especially for intermediates.
 The rackets are packed with power and Control.

 A tennis player who started with an inexpensive racket.
 Women, players in the beginning stages, and those who aim to improve their games can benefit from this type of racket.

 - Mostly arm friendly

 - Mid-sized head

 Weights between 260 and 310 grams are considered medium-weight rackets.